alanhcrdz/nice-stay/README.md

 ## Features

-Browse and filter hotels and properties for rent or buy Add properties to your favorites list
+- Browse and filter hotels and properties for rent or buy
-User authentication and login
-Integrated Google Maps for location-based searches
+- Add properties to your favorites list

 ## Screenshots